Toba-Maskoy language

 Maskoy, or Toba-Maskoy, is one of several languages of the Paraguayan Chaco (particularly in the northern region of Paraguay) called Toba.
 It is spoken on a reservation near Puerto Victoria.
 Toba-Maskoy is currently a threatened language at risk of becoming an extinct language, due to the low number of native speakers.

 History

-Toba-Maskoy was derived from Paraguay, specifically in the Chaco region of the Alto Paraguay department.
+Toba-Maskoy originates from Paraguay, specifically in the Chaco region of the Alto Paraguay department.